DON’T MISS

 The unique history of May Day in Germany

-Depending on whom you ask, May Day in Germany is either an innocent day full of deeply held traditions regarding courtship and the celebration of spring, or a revolutionary day celebrating the accomplishments and might of organised labour.
-This is no surprise since the holiday as we know it is actually a mash-up of at least two different celebrations, with traditions spanning thousands of years.
+Depending on whom you ask, May Day in Germany is either an innocent day full of deeply held traditions regarding courtship and the celebration of spring, or a revolutionary day celebrating the accomplishments and might of organised workers.
+This is no surprise since the holiday, as we know it, is actually a mash-up of at least two different celebrations, with traditions spanning thousands of years.

-Let's dive into what these competing May Day visions look like, and what there is to look forward to this year.
+Let's dive into what these differing May Day visions look like and what there is to look forward to this year.

 The ancient origins of May Day